 The process for applying for a NIF is relatively straightforward; you can simply complete an online form, pay a fee, and grant power of attorney to a representative, such as GetNIF.

 Having a Portuguese bank account will facilitate the payment of bills and other expenses while living in Portugal.
-It will also allow you to show Portuguese bank statement that demonstrates you are continuing to meet the passive income requirements while you have the visa.
+It will also allow you to show a Portuguese bank statement that demonstrates you are continuing to meet the passive income requirements while you have the visa.

 We can help you obtain the necessary documents, such as the Portuguese tax number (NIF) needed to open a bank account or rent/purchase property.